Baldur's Gate 3: Reception

 According to review aggregator website Metacritic, Baldur's Gate 3 received "universal acclaim" from critics, with 98% of critics recommending the game on aggregator OpenCritic.
 Critics praised the game's detail and scope, with several comparing the studio to a gracious dungeon master, and describing the game as faithfully emulating the tabletop Dungeons and Dragons experience.
 The Guardians Nick Rueben said the game enabled players to solve problems creatively.
 Several reviews praised the game's production quality, citing the cinematics, performance capture, and fully voiced cast.
 Polygons Gita Jackson described the game as a "masterpiece" with limits imposed by a flawed tabletop predecessor.

 The writing received wide praise.
 IGNs Leana Hafer said the side quests were "strong", with Allen Van Aken praising quest outcome variety; Dekker said the game rightly prioritised player freedom over satisfying quest resolution.
 Eurogamers Ruth Cassidy criticised the main narrative as having false urgency.
 Windows Central's Jennifer Young said narrative decisions had weight because almost every character could die.
 PCMags reviewers criticised that some choices could inadvertently prevent players accessing some plot lines.
 The Dark Urge character origin received dedicated coverage.

 Several reviews praised the characters as elevating the narrative above standard fantasy tropes and archetypes.
 Andrew Zucosky, the reviewer for Digital Trends, said the companions' stories were his main motivation for playing.
-Ali Jones said companion's personalities contrasted well with their character classes—for example, Shadowheart as a healer "[serving] a goddess of darkness and loss" and Karlach as a traumatised barbarian "determined to draw on joy".
+Ali Jones said companions' personalities contrasted well with their character classes—for example, Shadowheart as a healer "[serving] a goddess of darkness and loss" and Karlach as a traumatised barbarian "determined to draw on joy".
 Jackson praised the companion's reactivity, highlighting the vampire spawn Astarion's embrace of his freedom.
 Eurogamers Ruth Cassidy criticised the rushed initiation of romance arcs, while PCMags reviewers praised them for developing naturally and being "unabashedly sexual".
 Hafer and Jones praised the romance overall, with Jones describing the approach as more "mature" than "picking the right dialogue options".
 A month after launch, Vincke explained that a bug had made companions "so horny".